Machine Learning Summer School

 / About

-is a summer school providing a didactic introduction to a range of modern topics in Machine Learning and their applications in other disciplines of Science, primarily intended for research-oriented graduate students.
-The school features a line-up of internationally recognized researchers who will talk with enthusiasm about their subjects.
-Our goal is to provide a unique opportunity to learn from and connect with the leading experts in the scenic setting of the historic city of Kraków, Poland.
-This school is the next edtion of .
+was a summer school providing a didactic introduction to a range of modern topics in Machine Learning and their applications in other disciplines of Science, primarily intended for research-oriented graduate students.
+Our goal was to provide a unique opportunity to learn from and connect with the leading experts in the scenic setting of the historic city of Kraków, Poland.
+The school featured a line-up of internationally recognized researchers who talked with enthusiasm about their subjects and was attended on-site by over 100 participants from 40 countries.
+This school was the next edtion of .

 / Speakers